CleverNamesTaken/Mousetrap/TUTORIAL.md

 Any command that we execute through Mousetrap is saved in a mousetrap.csv file located wherever we define our logDir in config.lua.

-Assuming you did not change the config.lua yet, the logDir is located in the home directory of the user running Mousetrap.
+Assuming you did not change the config.lua yet, the logDir is located in the `work` directory within the home directory of the user running Mousetrap.

 ```
 [[ LOCAL~Admin ]]
-cat ~/mousetrap/logs/mousetrap.csv
+cat ~/work/mousetrap/logs/mousetrap.csv
 ```

 It records the time the command was executed, the terminal in which it was executed, and the command that was executed.